intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

  - KVM\_HC\_KICK\_CPU

-There are more KVM hypercalls supported by the KVM host, but they don’t seem to be used by the Linux guest.See Documentation/virt/kvm/hypercalls.rst for detailed specifications.
+There are other KVM hypercalls supported by the KVM host, but they are not used by the Linux guest.
+See `KVM hypercalls description <https://www.kernel.org/doc/Documentation/virt/kvm/hypercalls.rst>`_ for detailed information.

 .. _sec-kvm-cpuid: